-The Girl Guides is a worldwide movement to “enable girls and young women to develop their fullest potential as responsible citizens of the world”.
+The Girl Guides is a worldwide movement to “enable girls and young women to develop their fullest potential and become responsible citizens of the world”.
 Standing by its motto, ‘Be Prepared’, SGS 1st Company Guides is always reliable when called upon.

-They also diligently pursue personal growth and sharpen their skills, especially outdoor survival skills such as tent-pitching, outdoor cooking and gadget-making.
+SGS Guides empowers girls through fun and challenging programmes.
+They diligently pursue personal growth and sharpen their skills, especially outdoor survival skills such as tent-pitching, outdoor cooking and gadget-making.
 SGS Guides take pride in what they do and persevere through the toughest situations.

 Together with the school and community, SGS Guides strive to develop our young ladies into women of tomorrow with leadership qualities and a critical mind.
-It is an honour for the SGS Guides to be awarded the 2017 Gold Puan Noor Aishah Award for the seventh consecutive year.
-The award is a result of the Girl Guides’ relentless effort in pursuing the best and giving back to the school and community.
+It is an honour for the SGS Guides to be awarded the 2019 Gold Puan Noor Aishah Award for the 11th consecutive year.
+The award is a recognition of the Girl Guides’ relentless effort in pursuing the best and giving back to the school and community.

 We are equally proud of the achievement of our student, Maizurah Binte Mohamad Khaizal from 4 Integrity (2021).
 She received the prestigious Baden-Powell Award 2021, the highest award given out by our Chief Commissioner to a Girl Guide, in recognition of her leadership potential and development in Girl Guides.

 In order to fulfil the vision of developing empathy for others and committing to make a positive impact in the community, SGS Guides actively champion campaigns to advocate for causes such as environmental and water conservation, cyber-wellness, anti-smoking, kindness and many more.